7 Benefits of Preventive Maintenance for Facilities

 Predictive maintenance is when machine learning (ML) algorithms and artificial intelligence (AI) predict when equipment will need regular maintenance.
 Typically, this works by collecting data from IoT (Internet-of-Things) sensors attached to the asset.
 The data is then sent to a cloud and analyzed to tell your system when to schedule maintenance tasks.

-Depending on your needs, you may use predictive maintenance to help you implement TBM, UBM, or CBM.
+Depending on your needs, you may use predictive maintenance or preventive maintenance to help you implement TBM, UBM, or CBM.

 Planned Maintenance